 - Regression testing: ensure that the entire product continues to operate as intended after new features are added

-- Automated testing: make executing regression tests faster, more consistent, and more thorough
+- Automated testing: make executing regression tests faster, more consistent, and more thorough through tests that have automated criteria

 A guide for product managers who want to incorporate user feedback—fast.